LaravelDaily/course-react-parking/docs/Lesson 6 - Register implementation.md

 window.axios.defaults.baseURL = "http://parkingapi.test/api/v1";
 ```

-We set `X-Requested-With` header to tell the server it is an XHR request, and it serves an additional purpose so the server must consent to CORS policies.
+We set the `X-Requested-With` header to tell the server it is an XHR request, and it serves an additional purpose so the server must consent to CORS policies.

 Option `window.axios.defaults.withCredentials = true;` tells the axios library to send the cookies along the request.

 The convenience option is `window.axios.defaults.baseURL = "http://parkingapi.test/api/v1";` so we can omit full URLs in our requests and just type in the relative path of the server's API endpoint.

 Now we have a setup for making requests to API.
-Content of `src/main.jsx` file looks like this.
+The content of the `src/main.jsx` file looks like this.

 ```jsx
 import React from 'react'